Purushottam-html/Follow-along-project-milestone-2/README.md

 - **Smooth and seamless process** for managing addresses.

 This milestone completes the **address management system**, enabling users to store their addresses efficiently.

+### Milestone 23 Summary
+In this milestone, we began implementing the **order placement functionality** by adding address selection and preparing the database schema for orders.

+#### 1. Frontend Enhancements
+- Added a **"Place Order" button** inside the cart page.
+- Created a **Select Address page**, displaying all saved addresses.
+- Implemented an option to **choose a delivery address** before placing an order.

+#### 2. Backend Enhancements
+- Created a **new backend endpoint** to fetch and return all user addresses.
+- Updated **navigation flow**, allowing users to proceed from the cart to address selection.
+- Designed the **Order Schema** to store order details in MongoDB.

+#### 3. User Experience Improvements
+- Users can now **select an address** for order delivery.
+- Orders will be structured properly with a **dedicated order schema**.
+- Improved checkout process by ensuring address selection before order confirmation.

+This milestone lays the foundation for the **order placement system**, ensuring a smooth and structured checkout experience.

+### Milestone 24 Summary
+In this milestone, we implemented the **Order Confirmation Page**, allowing users to review their order details before placing it.

+#### 1. Frontend Enhancements
+- Created an **Order Confirmation page** displaying:
+  - **List of products** being ordered.
+  - **Selected delivery address** for the order.
+  - **Total price calculation** for the cart.
+- Added a **"Place Order" button** to confirm the purchase.

+#### 2. User Experience Improvements
+- Users can now **review their order** before finalizing it.
+- Ensures **accuracy in order details** (products, address, and pricing).
+- Provides a **clear and structured checkout flow**.

+This milestone improves the **user's checkout experience**, ensuring clarity and confidence before placing an order.

+### Milestone 25 Summary
+In this milestone, we implemented the **Place Order backend functionality**, allowing users to finalize their orders and store them in the database.

+#### 1. Backend Enhancements
+- Created a **new API endpoint** to handle order placement:
+  - Receives **products, user details, and selected address**.
+  - Retrieves the **user’s ID** using their email.
+  - Stores **each product as a separate order** with the same address.
+  - Saves order details in the **MongoDB order collection** using the **Order schema**.

+#### 2. Order Processing Logic
+- Ensures that **each order entry is linked to a specific user**.
+- Stores **multiple products as separate orders** for better tracking.
+- Validates and processes the request to prevent errors.

+This milestone enables the **order placement feature**, ensuring that user purchases are properly stored and managed.

+### Milestone 26 Summary
+In this milestone, we implemented a **backend endpoint to retrieve all user orders**, enabling users to view their past purchases.

+#### 1. Backend Enhancements
+- Created a **new API endpoint** to fetch user orders:
+  - Accepts the **user’s email** as a parameter.
+  - Retrieves the **user’s ID** from the database.
+  - Fetches all orders associated with that user from the **orders collection**.
+  - Returns the list of orders in the response.

+#### 2. Order Retrieval Logic
+- Ensures that **orders are linked to the correct user**.
+- Fetches **all orders placed by the user** in one request.
+- Provides structured order data, including **products, address, and order status**.

+This milestone enables users to **view their order history**, improving the shopping experience and allowing better order management.